Qibla observation by shadows: Observation

 The great culmination, when the Sun appears directly over the Kaaba, occurs on 27 or 28 May at approximately 12:18 SAST (09:18 UTC), and on 15 or 16 July at 12:27 SAST (09:27 UTC), coinciding with the solar noon and the Zuhr adhan (midday call to prayer) in Mecca.
 As the sun crosses almost directly above the Kaaba, any shadow cast by vertical objects on earth will point directly away from the Kaaba, which casts nearly no shadow.
 This phenomenon allows the direction of the qibla to be determined without needing to perform calculations or to use sophisticated instruments.
 This observation is called rasd al-qibla ('observing the qibla').

-This observation is not observable in the hemisphere opposite the Kaaba, since the phenomenon occurs when the sun is below the horizon.
+This observation is not observable in the hemisphere opposite the Kaaba, since the phenomenon occurs when the Sun is below the horizon.
 This hemisphere includes most of the Americas, the Pacific Ocean, Australia, and Eastern Indonesia.
-People in these places can observe a comparable event when the sun passes directly above the antipodal point of the Kaaba – the point directly opposite on the other side of the Earth.
+People in these places can observe a comparable event when the Sun passes directly above the antipodal point of the Kaaba – the point directly opposite on the other side of the Earth.
 The shadows cast during these times point in the exact opposite direction shown during the rasd al-qibla.
 The antipodal events occur on 12, 13, or 14 January at 00:30 SAST (21:30 UTC on the previous day), and again on 28 or 29 November 00:09 SAST (21:09 UTC on the previous day).
 During any of these events, observations made within a five-minute interval, and at the same time one or two days before or after the prescribed date, are accurate with negligible deviation.

 A practical problem occurs in locations whose angular distances to Mecca are almost equal to 90 degrees at the edge of the hemisphere centred in Mecca.
 In these locations, the rasd al-qibla events always occur close to sunrise or sunset.
 This is the case for several places in the east coast of North America; for instance, the first rasd al-qibla (28 May at 12:18 SAST) occurs six minutes after sunrise in Boston and Montreal, two minutes before sunrise in Ottawa, and eleven minutes before sunrise in New York City.
-The phenomenon cannot be viewed in New York City and Ottawa, while in Boston and Montreal, the sun is so low the place of observation must be completely unobstructed by buildings or terrain.
+The phenomenon cannot be viewed in New York City and Ottawa, while in Boston and Montreal, the Sun appears so low that the place of observation must be completely unobstructed by buildings or terrain.

 Daily observation

-In addition to the twice yearly rasd al-qibla, in most locations the sun crosses the direct path between the location and the Kaaba each day; at the instant this happens, the sun's shadow points in the direction of the qibla or its antipodal point.
+In addition to the twice yearly rasd al-qibla, in most locations the Sun crosses the direct path between the location and the Kaaba each day; at the instant this happens, the Sun's shadow points in the direction of the qibla or its antipodal point.
 The time of this daily event depends upon the location and the day of the year, and can be determined using geographical data and calculations, but this is more complex than the yearly rasd al-qibla, the times of which are the same globally, with no calculations needed.